 You are not eligible to receive a payout from your RIC 403b account for any of the following:

 To apply for a hardship withdrawal, complete your provider's Financial Hardship Form and print an approval letter from planwithease PDF.

 Age 59 1/2

 You may begin to take distributions from your account(s) at age 59 1/2 even if you are still employed.
-You may elect to receive the entire value of your account or you may receive partial lump sums, periodic payments in a variety of ways including lifetime payments, or rollover to another eligible plan.
+With some of the RIC active providers, you may elect to receive the entire value of your account or you may receive partial lump sums, periodic payments in a variety of ways including lifetime payments, or rollover to another eligible plan.